Consensys/eth2.0-dafny/README.md

 To achieve this, we use the capabilities of the verification-aware programming language [Dafny](https://github.com/dafny-lang/dafny) to write the specification, the implementation, and the proofs.

+## How to use the verified code?

+Depending on your inclination you may use the verified code in different ways:

+* you can find **function specifications**  (usually in ``.s.dfy`` files).
+They describe state changes as functions mapping a state (and other parameters like blocks) to a new state;
+These specifications can help to write your own client in your preferred language (including functional programming languages); we have provided an example of implementation for each function, adapted from the [Eth2.0 reference spec](https://github.com/ethereum/eth2.0-specs).

+* you may **contribute new code and proofs** by either adding functions we have not implemented yet or even test that new ideas and optimisations do not break the proofs;

+* you may use Dafny to **generate target code** (e.g. Go, Java, C#, JavaScript) and see how the automated generated code can replace or complement your code base;

+* you may use the specifications to help in **unit testing** your own code.
+The specifications contain **unambiguous pre and post conditions** that clearly specify the effect of a function/method.
+They can be used to write property-drive tests.

 ## Methodology